Sharath-majjigi/linkedin-analyzer/README.md

 npm run dev
 ```

-This will start both the backend server (port 3001) and frontend (port 5173).
+This will start the frontend development server (port 5173).
 The application will be available at `http://localhost:5173`

+**Note**: The app makes direct API calls to Apify from the frontend.

 ## Usage